Uber and Lyft Assault and Battery Attorneys

 What is Assault?

 Assault, as defined in Penal Code section 240, is the “unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
-The California definition of assault therefore contemplates attempts to do physical harm but where no physical harm occurs.
-This “swing and miss” comes in wide variety of more specific charges, (the consequences of which are discussed in the “What’s the Worst that Could Happen?” section.)
+The California definition of assault, therefore, contemplates attempts to do physical harm but where no physical harm occurs.
+This “swing and miss” comes in a wide variety of more specific charges, (the consequences of which are discussed in the “What’s the Worst that Could Happen?” section.)